ChamaraIC/Tachometer/Capabilities/CalloutPercent.md

 | Figure 5.
 Offset Set to 20% and Y Offset Set to 17% to move the Callout Percent from its default to desired position. | Figure 6.
 Tachometer with Callout Percent placed at a different position from its default (bottom middle) using X Offset and Y Offset. |
 |---|---|
 | <img src="images/CalloutPercentOffset.png" alt="Drawing" width="200px">  | <img src="images/CalloutPercentOffsetSample.png" alt="Drawing" width="300px"> |

+## Callout Percent - 100%
+Depending on your need, you may want to evaluate the percentage against the End Value or Target or a different data point.
+This setting can be used to specify your 100% to evaluate your value against.
+This works in tandem with Invert option that helps you define the datum for calculating percentages.

 ## Callout Percent - Invert
 There are times when you want to display the percent displacement from End Value rather than the default Start Value.
 This is also true when you switch your Start Value and End Value in Data Role Settings to invert the orientation of the gauge face.
 “Invert” option can be used to show the percentage value as a difference from 100%.